 HSRP Configuration and Load Balancing Explained

 HSRP (Hot Standby Router Protocol) is a Cisco proprietary protocol.
-It is used to dynamically manage multiple default gateway routers.
+It dynamically manages multiple default gateway routers.
 It creates a group and adds all available gateway routers to that group.
 Afterward, it selects two routers: one as the main (or active) router and the other as the standby (or passive) router.
 The main router forwards the traffic.
 The standby router waits for the main router to fail.
 If the main router fails, the standby router takes over the responsibilities of the main router.
-If the standby router fails, one router from the remaining routers takes over the responsibilities of the standby router.
+If the standby router fails, one of the remaining routers takes over its responsibilities.

 The major drawback of this concept is that it does not utilize all routers effectively.
 At a time, it uses only one router and keeps all remaining routers in the standby position.
-For example, if you have ten gateway routers, at a time it will use only one router and will keep the remaining nine routers in the waiting or standby position.
+For example, if you have ten gateway routers, at any given time, it will use only one router and keep the remaining nine in the waiting or standby position.

-We can't change the basic concept of the HSRP.
-But we can design our network in such a way that it allows us to configure multiple instances of HSRP.
-Through multiple instances of HSRP, we can utilize all routers at a time.
-This is known as HSRP load balancing.
+To overcome this limitation, you can design your network to support multiple instances of HSRP.
+By running multiple instances of HSRP, you can use all routers simultaneously.
+This process is known as HSRP load balancing.

 HSRP Packet Tracer lab

-To dynamically manage gateway routers, if we configure HSRP on gateway routers, only one router will be used at a time.
-To use all routers at the same time, we need to configure multiple instances of HSRP.
-To configure multiple instances of HSRP, we need to divide the network into sub-networks.
-After dividing the network into sub-networks, we can configure a separate instance of HSRP on each sub-network.
+When dynamically managing gateway routers, if you configure HSRP, only one router will be used at a time.
+To use all routers simultaneously, you need to configure multiple HSRP instances.
+To configure multiple instances of HSRP, divide the network into sub-networks.
+After dividing the network into subnetworks, configure a separate HSRP instance on each subnetwork.

-Our example network contains three gateway routers.
-To use three gateway routers at the same time, we need to configure three instances of HSRP.
-To configure three instances of HSRP, we need to divide the network into three sub-networks.
-To divide the network, we can use VLANs.
+This example network contains three gateway routers.
+To use three gateway routers simultaneously, configure three instances of HSRP.
+To configure three instances of HSRP, divide the network into three sub-networks.
+To divide the network, you can use VLANs.
 VLANs divide a network into sub-networks.

-To learn how VLANs work and how to configure VLANs in the network, you can use the following article.
+To learn how VLANs work and how to configure VLANs in a network, you can use the following article.

 VLAN Configuration Commands Step by Step Explained